clo4/nix-dotfiles/README.md

 my WSL config.
 So that's on pause.
 My Mac, which was already my main device, is now my only device... yay.

+## Templates

+This flake can be referenced using the `my` registry entry, for example `nix develop my`.
+I might rename this to `self` in the future.

+This flake provides a simple template of a flake that only has a `devShell` output.
+There is a fish function (`add-simple-shell`) to that uses this template to create a flake in any git project that doesn't use nix, allowing you to define a dev environment without having to make the project use nix too.
+The flake.nix and flake.lock that it adds are tracked by git but won't ever be committed.

 ## Commit messages

 I prefer to use the format of conventional commits but with tags that make sense in this context.

-- For changes to host-specific configuration, use the label `<host>:`, e.g. `macmini:`
+- For changes to host-specific configuration, use the label `<host>:`, e.g.
+  `macmini:`
 - For changes to common configuration, use either `home:` or `host:` depending on what is changing.
-- For changes to program configuration, use the name of the program, e.g. `fish:`
+- For changes to program configuration, use the name of the program, e.g.
+  `fish:`
 - For changes to modules, use the name of the module, e.g. `hammerspoon:`